kubernetes/test-infra/prow/cmd/gerrit/README.md

 Also take a look at [gerrit related packages](/prow/gerrit/README.md) for implementation details.

-you might also want to deploy [Crier](/prow/cmd/crier) which handles report presubmit jobs back to gerrit.
+You might also want to deploy [Crier](/prow/cmd/crier) which reports job results back to gerrit.